TheJoboReal/Noter/Uni/Notes/NewNotes/Least squares problems.md

 ![[Pasted image 20250212094514.png]]

 #### Cholesky Decomposition
->[!tip]- Cholesky decomposition vs. LU decomposition
+>[!tip]- Cholesky decomposition vs LU decomposition
 >* Cholesky decomposition can only be used for symmetric and positive definite matrices. .
 >* Compared to LU decomposition, Cholesky decomposition is approximately twice as fast and requires only half the storage.
 >* Pivoting is unnecessary and should NEVER be carried out.